 - When all the veges are soft enough for your liking, add the pearl onions and green peas.

 - Make a slurry with cornstarch to thicken the stew.
 About 3 tablespoons cornstarch mixed with warm water.
 Stir or whisk until all of the chunks are removed.

 - Cook for another hour, or so.
 Stew will turn a nice dark brown and thicken up, when cornstarch is cooked through.

 (I do this Butternut Squash Soup with the remainder of the butternut!)

 You can pick whatever veges you like in your stews.
 Quantities are not critical with this recipe either.
 It’s all pretty subjective.
 Whatever you like, add to your stew!
 Peppers are great, corn, beans, you name it!
 Just go for it and be adventurous!

 I hope you enjoyed the recipe today for Venison Stew!
-For more great venison recipes, click here!
+For more great venison recipes, For all of the tasty venison recipes on Binky’s Culinary Carnival, click here.
 Don’t forget to sign up for our mailing list, just below the recipe, so that you don’t miss any new recipes!
 As always,

 Enjoy!
 And have fun cooking!